tinyg210/localstack-tc-init-hooks/README.md

 # LocalStack w/ Testcontainers Init Hooks Example

-This repo is a small sample on how to use initialization hooks with the LocalStack container using Testcontainers.
+This repo is a small sample of how to use initialization hooks with the LocalStack container using Testcontainers.

-Recently a `discuss` question caught my attention.
+A `discuss` question sparked this little quest.
 The post contained a code snippet of a LocalStack container setup for testing.

 ## Two scenarios